German Tax System

 How much is VAT in Germany?

-Value Added Tax, or VAT, (Mehrwertsteuer) is charged on all luxury or non-essential items and services in Germany.
-The current rate for standard VAT stands at 19%.
-Some items such as books and flowers have a reduced VAT rate of 7%.
+Value-added Tax, or VAT (Mehrwertsteuer), is charged on all luxury or non-essential items and services in Germany.
+The current standard VAT rate is 19%.
+Some items, such as books and flowers, have a reduced VAT rate of 7%.

 Seconded employees in Germany

-They therefore do not need to pay tax in Germany.
+They, therefore, do not need to pay tax in Germany.
 Those who are paid by their employer in the country where they pay tax are also not obliged to make social security contributions in Germany.
-This goes for all EEA countries, but many other countries have similar bilateral agreements with Germany, too.
+This is true for all EEA countries, but many other countries have bilateral agreements similar to those of Germany.
 This secondment rule typically applies to secondments of up to two years, although it is possible for this to be the case for up to five years.

 Private health insurance